 Spiky Textured Cut with High Fade

 Short spikes held with a firm matte product, high fade for contrast.
-Needs at least three quarters of an inch of length to actually spike rather than just stand up as short hair with product on it.
+You’ll need at least three quarters of an inch of length to spike properly rather than stand up as short hair with product on it.

 Short Messy Waves

 Natural or product-assisted wave, styled loose.
 Salt spray on damp hair, air-dried.
-One of the lowest-effort entries on this list if the hair already has a wave pattern to work with.
+One of the lowest-effort entries on this list if your hair already has a wave pattern to work with.

 Medium Length Textured Quiff